OpenDocCN/lifehacker-zh-pt2/docs/the-comprehensive-guide-to-quitting-google-1830001964.md

+# the comprehensive guide to quitting google 1830001964

 > 原文：<https://lifehacker.com/the-comprehensive-guide-to-quitting-google-1830001964>

 [Lifehacker's Complete Guide to Data Privacy](https://dataprivacy.kinja.com)) : title[![](../Images/ce8fdf9d40d4898cdc1fe3570dd2a22f.png)](https://dataprivacy.kinja.com)[Lifehacker's Complete Guide to Data Privacy](https://dataprivacy.kinja.com)We'll walk you through everything you should do to live the most secure, private life in the digital era.